paubarranca/docker-traefik/README.md

 Project Docker Multi-Site

-This is a multi-site docker network handled by a traefik
+This is a docker project where you load-balance traffic in 2 differents urls with a Traefik.

+There is a Wordpress and an image from apache as a backends.